tozny/e3db-java/DEVELOPMENT.md

 gpg --send-keys --keyserver keyserver.ubuntu.com <KEY ID>
 ```

+The following list are required.
+In order to not check into source control they are often placed in
+`~/.gradle/gradle.properties` or equivalent so they are sourced automatically.
 * ossrhUsername= <- user token for sonatype ossr account that has permissions to deploy form com.tozny
 * ossrhPassword= <- password token for above account